MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/model-region-support.md

 | westus        | ✅                         | ✅                          | ✅                            | -                   | ✅                          | -                           | ✅                            | ✅                               | - | -                          | ✅                         | ✅                          | -                              |

-## Additional models
+## More models

-In addition to the supported Azure OpenAI models, you can also use the following 3rd party models with Azure AI Agent Service.
+The Azure AI Agent Service also supports the following models from the Azure AI Foundry model catalog.

 * Llama 3.1-70B-instruct
 * Mistral-large-2407